7 injured in Philadelphia bus shooting, 4th gunfire incident in as many days

 The latest shooting took place in the afternoon in a northeastern neighborhood, said John Golden, a spokesperson for the Southeastern Pennsylvania Transportation Authority, or SEPTA.

 The injured were people on the street, Golden said, and they were taken to Einstein Medical Center and Jefferson Torresdale Hospital.
-The bus was hit by gunfire, but there were no reports of injuries to passengers of the driver.
+Two buses — a Route 18 bus and a Route 67 bus — were hit by gunfire, but there were no reports of injuries to passengers of the driver.

 Police spokesperson Officer Tanya Little said numerous 911 calls were received just before 3 p.m. and upon arrival, police found seven people with gunshot wounds.